Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 file) in the case of loaded drivers, the driver must be signed to be successfully inserted into the kernel.

-Therefore there is a misconception that driver files can not be modified - otherwise their digital signature will be invalidated making them unable to load into the kernel.
+This had led to a misconception that driver files cannot be modified - otherwise their digital signature will be invalidated making them unable to be loaded into the kernel.

-Unfortunately this misconception is not true - a signed binary file can easily be modified in such as a way that it's authenticode hash (which is signed) remains the same but its file hash changes.
+Unfortunately this is not true - a signed binary file can easily be modified in such as a way that it's authenticode hash (which is signed) remains the same but its file hash changes.
 This is because a file hash covers the entire file, while the authenticode